Eventyret/DevHangout/README.md

 There is a known glitch with the FAB button regarding the Name property been undefined.
 I tried multiple fixes, but as this has been intermitted bug I decided late on that I would remove the name to give the user a better experience until I could hunt down the proper cause.

+This has been proven to be if a user is logged in and come back the token will have expired.
+This will then cause it to throw an error.
+Normally for now a workaround has been a force refresh and then click the button again.

+Currently investigating this

 ## Installing and building

 ### Requirements